silvie-strauss/silvie-strauss.github.io/index.md

 ---

 ### Publications
+Submitted.
+"Structural and semantic factors in the belief-intent alternation in Basque."
 2024\.
 "The division of labour between the Basque articles in the indefinite domain." *Fontes Linguae Vasconum* 137.
 39-67.
 [\[pdf\]](https://revistas.navarra.es/index.php/FLV/article/view/3118/2819)